Updated on April 30, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-Arizona medical marijuana law requires that caregivers are at least 21 years old and have been convicted of a felony offense.
-Caregivers can serve no more than five medical cannabis patients, but they are not required to provide professional caregiving services, such as assisting in home health.
+Arizona medical marijuana law requires that caregivers be at least 21 years old and have not been convicted of a felony offense.
+Caregivers can serve no more than five medical cannabis patients.
+They are not required to provide professional caregiving services, such as assisting in home health.

-Arizona marijuana penalties can be harsh for people who break the law.
-While there are no medical marijuana penalties in Arizona for qualifying patients, non-patients could face anywhere from six months to three years in jail and a fine of as much as $150,000.
+Arizona marijuana penalties can be harsh.
+People who are not qualifying patients under the state program could face anywhere from six months to more than three years in jail and fines of as much as $150,000 for using marijuana.

-Possession of four pounds or more carries a minimum sentence of a year and a half in jail, as well as a maximum fine of $150,000.
-If someone is convicted of attempting to sell less than two pounds of cannabis, he or she will be sentenced to anywhere from 2.5 to seven years in jail and a fine of as much as $150,000.
+Possession of four pounds or more of weed carries a sentence of one year to 3.75 years in prison, as well as a maximum fine of $150,000.
+If someone is convicted of attempting to sell less than two pounds of cannabis, he or she will be sentenced to anywhere from one to 3.75 years in jail and a fine of as much as $150,000.

-Illegal cultivation of less than two pounds of pot is considered a Class 5 felony.
-Punishments range from six months to 2.5 years in jail and a minimum fine of $1,000.
-There is, however, the possibility of receiving probation.
-If that is the case, the defendant will have to serve 240 hours of community service.
+Illegal cultivation of less than two pounds of pot is considered a felony.
+Punishments range from six months to 2.5 years in jail and a maximum fine of $150,000.

 When you visit MarijuanaDoctors.com, you’ll find details about Arizona marijuana laws.
 You can also search our database to find qualified doctors who can recommend you for medical cannabis if you suffer from one of the approved conditions.